velmie/JSON-API/README.md

     {
       "code": "insufficient_funds",
       "target": "common",
-      "message": "Hi Nick, it seems that user has empty balance" },
+      "message": "Hi Nick, it seems the user has an empty balance."
+    },
     {
       "code": "invalid_punctuation",